medic/cht-docs/content/en/why-the-cht.md

 These apps store a user’s data locally on their device so that workflows can be completed without syncing to the server.
 When a connection becomes available, data will automatically sync to and from the server.
 Offline-first technology enables health workers to carry out important duties even when opportunities to sync may be weeks apart.
 As with any app, there is a limit to how much data can be stored locally, particularly on a mobile device.
 For users needing access to large amounts of data, online user roles are available.

-## Build one application and run it across smartphones, tablets, and the web
+## Build one app for phones, tablets, and web

 A responsive web app is a hybrid of a website and a native mobile application.
 On desktop and laptop computers, it runs in the web browser.
 On Android devices (such as cell phones or tablets), it is downloaded as an app.
 The same source code powers the experience, meaning that the app you see on your desktop is the same app you see on your mobile device.